Alnif Cumin Morocco

 It is usually the women who harvest and process this fundamental ingredient of Moroccan cuisine.

-Cumin is used to prepare tajines, couscous and traditional soups, and is also excellent with vegetables and boiled meats.
+Cumin is used to prepare tajine, couscous and traditional soups.
+It is also excellent with vegetables and boiled meats.
 It has various curative properties and is used in traditional medicine to treat coughs, colds, sinusitis and colic.

 Long-term goals are to improve the management of water and reduce water waste, and continue to promote the cumin.
 This will be done through a producers training, technical assistance from agronomists, communication initiatives and promotion of the product locally and internationally.
 Producers are also involved in the Thousand Gardens in Africa project, helping to make a positive change, particularly in schools in Alnif.

 Alnif, eastern Anti-Atlas, southeastern Morocco